 DefinitionThis section has been translated automatically.

 Clinical manifestation of chronic stable psoriasis with predominant or exclusive manifestation on palms and/or soles.
-Especially the exclusive manifestation on palms and soles of the feet sometimes makes clinical classification extremely difficult.
-It is not uncommon to encounter "minus variants" with localised infestation of the acral finger regions (toes less affected), which are associated with unpleasant, painful and therapy-resistant rhagades for those affected, which restrict daily routine work.
+In particular, the exclusive occurrence on palms and soles sometimes makes the clinical classification difficult.

 You might also be interested in